What we know about the Dadeville shooting that left at least 4 dead and 32 wounded

 The Dadeville community and surrounding others have spent the last few days comforting each other and supporting grieving families at prayer vigils near block on Broadnax Street where tragedy struck Saturday night.
-Communities outside of Tallapoosa County have been showing support and grieving along with them in their own vigils.
+Crowds of people also gathered in downtown Opelika Monday night to show love to everyone impacted, especially the family of 19-year-old Marsiah Collins.
+He died in the shooting.

-Details about that heartbreaking night are limited as officials dig for clues and be mindful about what they share with the public at this point in the investigation.
-So far, here's what we know and don't know.
+Details about that heartbreaking incident are limited as officials dig for clues and continue to be mindful about what they share with the public at this point in the investigation.
+So far, here’s what we know and don’t know.

 Shooting broke out at a teen’s birthday party